 Types of Rice Vinegar

 Black Rice Vinegar

-- Black rice vinegar is very popular in Southern China, where chicklang vinegar (Zhenjiang vinegar), the best of the black rice vinegars, is made.
+- Black rice vinegar is very popular in Southern China, where chicklang vinegar (Zhenjiang vinegar), the best of the black rice vinegar, is made.

 - Normally black rice vinegar is made with glutinous or sweet rice, although millet or sorghum may be used instead.
 Dark in color, it has a deep almost smoky flavor.

-- The flavor of black vinegar is mellower and sweeter than the other two types of vinegars.
+- The flavor of black vinegar is mellower and sweeter than the other two types of vinegar.

-- The aged process also gives black vinegar a strong and unique fragrance.
+- The aged process also gives black vinegar a robust and unique fragrance.
 Some call it Chinese balsamic vinegar.
-In fact, if you can't find Chinese black vinegar for a recipe, use balsamic vinegar.
+If you can't find Chinese black vinegar for a recipe, you can, in fact, subistute balsamic vinegar.

 Red Rice Vinegar

 - This is another vinegar that is dark in color, but lighter than black rice vinegar.